IELTS Cue Card # 235 - Describe a poisonous plant you know about

 However, tomato leaves and stems contain solanine that is toxic if ingested, causing digestive upset and nervous excitement.
 If someone rubs the tomato leaf in his/her fingers, it gives a bitter odour which is because of the poisonous substance in it.
 Even the raw or green tomato has a small bit of toxicity, which is not deadly at all.
 Ripe tomatoes do not contain any detectable tomatine.
 Tomato plants can be toxic to dogs if they eat large amounts of the fruit, or chew plant material.

 The ripe tomato, which is usually red, has a lot of advantages, it contains lycopene which is an antioxidant, which helps prevent cancer.
 Tomato is also a rich source of Potassium and Vitamins.
 It should be eaten but we should avoid consuming leaves and stems.
-So tomato is a plant which has poisonous foliage but a very beneficial fruit.
+So tomato is a plant that has poisonous foliage but a very beneficial fruit.

 Model Answer 3:

-Anyway, even though, this tobacco plant is indigenous to the Americas, Australia, South West Africa and the South Pacific, it is actually found and grown in pretty much all over the world.
+Anyway, even though, this tobacco plant is indigenous to the Americas, Australia, South West Africa and the South Pacific, it is actually found and grown pretty much all over the world.
 However, to answer the question in which countries in the world grow it most - it would be China, followed by Brazil and India.

-Anyway, I know about this plant by reading about it on different kinds of books, newspapers and journals.
+Anyway, I know about this plant by reading about it in different kinds of books, newspapers and journals.
 Besides, I have also learned about it from a number of TV programmes which talked about many negative effects of tobacco products, as well as the tobacco plant itself, on our health and environment.

 Similar Cue Card Topics